erikologic/cms-tech-test/README.md

 `src/app/*`
 A NextJs app that provides a GUI to interact with the CMS library through the REST API.
-The app is tested with Playwright.
+The app happy path is tested with Playwright.

 ## Scaling up considerations